gordonforce/debian-java-development-environment/README.md

 ### Configure the Command Shell

-Configure zsh so packages installed by brew and apt-get update zsh configuration files.
+Configure Zsh as the default shell, so that packages installed by Homebrew and apt-get update zsh configuration files.

 `configure-shell.zsh`